 Design Pop 2020 Pavilion

-This pavilion is for a design festival to be held in Cork, Ireland at the end of August 2020.
-A number of pavilions are located throughout the city where food and drink are served by local producers.
-This pavilion is situated in a 17th century fort.
+This pavilion was for a design festival that was to be held in Cork, Ireland at the end of August 2020 but unfortunately was cancelled due to COVID19.
+A number of pavilions were to be located throughout the city where food and drink would be served by local producers.
+This pavilion was to be situated in a 17th century fort.

 I was inspired by the form that minimal surfaces make.
 An example of one would be soap bubbles.
 I was particularly intrigued by minimal surfaces where the inside and outside is blurred, for example Costa-Hoffman-Meeks minimal surfaces.

 The fabric is stretched between five arches which are made from glass fiber reinforced polymer creating a vaulted space inside.
 The curved surfaces are punctured by holes that allow you to see through rather than inside the pavilion.
 A hole at the top allows rain to flow down to the ground rather than forming a puddle on the roof.

 The model and the fabrication drawings were created in Grasshopper - a plugin for Rhino that allows you to do procedural modeling using visual programming and scripting.
 You link together components that build up the geometry.
 This allows you to create a dynamic model that can be tweaked with parameters.
 For example the height or diameter of the structure can be tweaked and all the downstream fabrication drawings will be automatically updated.